Rex Securities Law Investment Fraud Attorney Investigates Former Stifel Nicolaus Broker Chuck Roberts

 In 2013 a FINRA arbitration panel in Los Angeles awarded a customer from Citigroup Global Markets $202,228.
 The customer alleged that Chuck A. Roberts made unsuitable and unauthorized trades in their account.

-There are currently 14 customer cases by customers of Stifel Nicolaus pending seeking total damages in excess of $32,000,000.
-These claims all relate to recommendations by Chuck A. Roberts to invest in structured notes and hedge funds.
+There are currently pending 20 cases filed by customers of Stifel Nicolaus seeking millions of dollars of damages for the mismanagement of their accounts.
+These claims relate to recommendations by Roberts to invest in various structured notes and hedge funds.

 Two other customers of Stifel Nicolaus recently brought claims related to structured notes and the firm denied these claims.
 Apparently, the customers have not pursued the matter further.
 See below for our advice if you complain to a broker dealer that your account has been mishandled and the firm “denies” your claim.